 How can I tell if the AC41 does not have internet connectivity?

-You will be able to detect when your AC41 cannot connect to the internet from 1) the doors page, and 2) that device's specific status page.
+You will be able to detect when your AC41 cannot connect to the internet from either:

 To better understand the offline operation of the AC41, consider the following scenario: